collective/ZopeSkel/README.rst

 WARNING
 =======

-As of version 3.0, zopeskel is no longer a package of its own.
+As of version 3.0, ZopeSkel is no longer a package of its own.
 All the templates that make it work have been moved into packages in the templer namespace.
 Some of the templates you may be expecting are no longer available.
 If you require older templates, please be sure to install ZopeSkel<3.0